dmbarbour/glas/docs/GlintLang.md

 ### Data Imports

 As a special case, we can also express limited import of file binaries at the data expression layer.
 This is a convenient alternative to embedding a file's content as a multi-line string.

+## Explicit Introduction

+By default, definitions will be overrides.
+If we want to assume we 'introduce' a definition for the first time, we might specify 'intro ListOfNames'.
+I think this will better fit the normal use case.

 ## Computation Limits